Restraining Order Lawyers in Westwood

 How Do I Obtain a Restraining or Harassment Order?

 An emergency order will usually issue for 10 days when you will have to come back for a hearing before a judge.
-This hearing affords both parties an opportunity to tell their side as to why a permanent order should or should not issue.
+This hearing affords both parties an opportunity to tell their side as to why a longer order should or should not issue.
 If it is after court hours, you should go to your local police station and obtain the emergency order.
 When an emergency order is issued, the police will immediately go out and serve the defendant putting him or her on notice to stay away and have no contact with the plaintiff until the full hearing is conducted.

 Why do I Need an Attorney to Represent Me in Seeking a Restraining Order or Harassment Order?